 What is the digital learning preference of the target audience?

-While being sensitive to learner preference, it is also important to occasionally challenge it.
+While being sensitive to learner preference, it is also important to challenge it occasionally.
 Those searching for brevity may need to be prompted to discover depth and context.
 Meaningful learning often occurs when placed in unfamiliar situations; design needs to reflect this.

 What are the anchors?

 What are the organisational and technical constraints that could limit ambitions?
 Budgets, regulations (such as data protection), responsibilities, capacities and talents each need to be considered carefully before looking at the potential for implementation, adoption and impact of a new tool.

 System preferences and cultures already exist and cannot be binned overnight; few environments are as nimble as a start-up.
 Such limitations are realities, and it is important to both understand and work with them to deliver successfully.